bfontaine/sparse/README.md

 Read operations on both are in `O(n)` even if in practice they’re much lower if the structures contain sparse data.
 The write operations are costly due to the internal data representation.
-You shouldn’t use these if you want small slices with frequent write accesses.
+You shouldn’t use these if you want small slices with frequent write access.
 They become practical with large data structures consisting of *sparse* data.

 For example, consider a slice of 1M `false` values with only 1000 `true`